Florent de Dinechin's research

 This was the subject of the PhDs of David Defour and Christoph Lauter.
 This work was linked with the development of the Correctly Rounded Math Library (CRLibm), archived here.
 The techniques used have tracked processor technology: see this article, this one and this one for older methods, and this one for a recent technique with very low overhead.
 CRLibm could also be used to build "perfect" elementary functions for interval arithmetic.

 Starting with Ch.
 Lauter's PhD, the focus has been on automation of libm code generation and on formal proof generation.
-Software is now developed in the MetaLibm project.
+Such software is now routinely being developed using such a "metalibm" approach.

 Awards